Toyota Supra: 1991

+Toyota announced that the Supra was some changes on 9 August 1990 for the 1991 model year.
+These changes focused on the exterior.

-For the 1991 model year, the wheel design was changed to 5-spoke wheels.
-Both models had 16x7-inch aluminium alloy wheels that were fitted with 225/50/16 tyres and full-sized spares on steel wheels.
-Body molding changed in colour to better match the exterior.
-The front "Supra" emblem was also changed to the current corporate oval Toyota symbol was used from this model year onwards.
-The speedometer was also revised, and included more lines that were removed in 1989, but still did not have as many (one line per mph) as 1986.5 to 1988 models.
-New interior colours, namely shadow gray and deep red, were introduced, which marked the end of medium gray, tan and burgundy.
-Blue interior became only available on white packages, and those with blue paint.
-Burgundy was replaced with white package-only deep red.
+The wheel design was changed to 5-spoke wheels.
+Both models had 16×7inch aluminium alloy wheels.
+Body moulding changed in colour to better match the exterior.
+The front "Supra" emblem was replaced to the current corporate oval Toyota logo.
+The speedometer was also revised, and included more lines that were removed in 1989.
 Every other body colour received a shadow gray interior, with leather interiors retaining medium gray seats and interior inserts.
 Front speakers were changed from 3.5 inch to 6.5 inches and the speaker cover was also enlarged to accommodate them.
 Beginning in 1991, Toyota began to offer a factory spoiler-style panel sunroof.
 These sunroofs are now highly sought after and rare since they were introduced in the ending production years of the A70 Supra.

+For the Japanese-spec Supra, The 2.5-liter inline-six twin-turbo 1JZ-GTE was debuted along with the Facelifted Supra.